Dracula-DAO/cardano-devnet/README.md

 You should see the transaction go into the mempool then eventually get included in a block.

-### Step 6.
-Try out the lucid transfer script to transfer from alice to bob:
+### Try out the lucid transfer script to transfer from alice to bob:

 ```
 $ node transfer.mjs alice bob 1.5